Death Valley Buttes (2,100 to 3,017 ft)

 By far, the hardest part of the route is getting to the first saddle and a short section just above the saddle.
 Getting to the saddle is steep with lots of loose rock and gravel, but people have bashed footsteps into the hillside, so it isn't too bad.
 Just above the saddle, there is a short section where the use-trail runs up and across sloping, gravel-covered rocky slabs with loose gravel.
 This part of the hike has the worst footing of the entire route and is the only place where I was concerned about slipping and getting hurt.

-From the first little saddle (Site 63), the use-trail runs up and across a steep, south-facing slope to another small saddle, then crosses onto the north-facing slope and heads up to another saddle.
+Death Valley Buttes From the first little saddle (Wpt.
+03), the use-trail runs up and across a steep, south-facing slope to another small saddle, then crosses onto the north-facing slope and heads up to another saddle.
 It then switches back onto a south facing slope and runs more or less straight up a side-ridge, zigzagging through some loose gravel.
 Again, the walking is surprisingly easy because steps have been pounded into the slope.
 Near the top of this slope, the use-trail seems to disappear, but a faint use-trail angles north across the slope and picks up a wide use-trail that looks like the express route down.
 Take this route up, but on the way down, remember to cut off here.

-Above this slope, there is a little blip on the ridge (Site 64) that looks from below like it might be the first summit.
+Above this slope, there is a little blip on the ridge (Wpt.
+04) that looks from below like it might be the first summit.
 However, from little blip, the use-trail runs directly up the ridge, scrambles over some rocks on the ridgeline, and then cuts over onto a rocky, north-facing slope that is quite steep.
 You don't want to fall here, but there is some shade during winter when the sun is low on the southern horizon.

-The first summit (Site 65) is just above the steep north-facing slope.
+The first summit (Wpt.
+05) is just above the steep north-facing slope.
 There are great views to the south and west from the first summit, and for view improvement alone, there is little reason to go on to the true summit.
 Except for a few highway noises, this is a quiet and serene summit.
 At this elevation, the vegetation is more diverse than below, and in addition to the creosote and bursage, there is desert holly and barrel cactus.

 Beyond the first summit, the use-trail continues west, although it is less well defined than before (apparently getting less use).
-The use-trail runs steeply out and down the crest of the narrow ridge (with nice drop offs on both sides) before cutting over onto the north-facing slope.
+The use-trail runs steeply out and down the crest of the narrow ridge (with nice drop-offs on both sides) before cutting over onto the north-facing slope.
 The trail material here is as before, loose rocky stuff that is surprisingly easy to walk on.
-Looking down the steep slope into the saddle, you can see a faint use-trail running out of the saddle to the north and down side ridges that seems to offer an alternate route off the mountain.
-On the way down, this route might prove easier than climbing back over the first summit, but it would be longer and less scenic.
-The main use-trail runs down to the saddle (Site 66).
-The alternate route down leaves the main use-trail just past the bottom of the saddle (Site 67).

-From the main saddle, the use-trail runs along the north side of the ridge at a fairly gentle grade, making for a relatively easy walk up to the next shallow saddle (Site 68).
+From the main saddle, the use-trail runs along the north side of the ridge at a fairly gentle grade, making for a relatively easy walk up to the next shallow saddle (Wpt.
+08).
 From this saddle, which is right below the summit cliffs, the route runs up into the imposing rocky cliffs.
 Remember this place on the way down because it would be easy to miss the use-trail as it slips off the side of the ridge (although continuing down the ridge would work).

 Continuing up the ridge, the base of the summit cliffs, which actually is a steep broken boulder field, is marked by three enormous boulders, two of which look like they should start rolling down the hillside at any time.
 These improbable boulders can even be seen from the highway below, and they look just as improbable from there.